l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 Partially working:
 ~Sidecar (Connects 50% of the time)~
  See Fixed section.
-Headphone jack input (Realtek issue)
+Headphone jack input (see fixed section)

 Not working:
 Microphone (Intel SST)